KirklandLab/CutandTag_Alignment_QC/README.md

 **Kevin A. Boyd** – Designed and implemented the Snakemake workflow for a Slurm managed HPC environment, modularized the pipeline structure, implemented the processing steps, integrated duplicate capping, downsampling, signal normalization, target scaled BigWig support, quality control plots, and documentation.

-**Jacob Kirkland** – Principal Investigator; provided project direction, conceptual guidance, and experimental data for pipeline development.
+**Jacob Kirkland** – Principal Investigator; provided project direction, conceptual guidance, and experimental data for workflow development and validation.

-This work was developed under the guidance of Jacob Kirkland as part of a COBRE funded collaborative effort.
-While the pipeline was built specifically for use within the Kirkland Lab, it is broadly applicable to CUT&Tag data analysis in other research settings.
+This work was developed by Kevin A. Boyd for the Kirkland Lab, with scientific direction and resources provided by Jacob Kirkland, as part of a COBRE funded collaborative effort.
+While the pipeline was initially developed for use within the Kirkland Lab, it is broadly applicable to CUT&Tag data analysis in other research settings.

 ---